Ihr Browser ist veraltet. Bitte aktualiseren Sie auf Edge, Chrome, Firefox.

 Søren Berner

-With Hôtel de Ville, Søren Berner examines the igloo tent as a contradictory symbol of protection and exclusion, freedom and coercion.
-In Paris, tents are a forced living space for migrants and homeless people.
+With Hôtel De Ville, Søren Berner examines the igloo tent as an ambivalent sign — between shelter and exclusion, freedom and constraint.
+In Paris, it serves as a forced living space for migrants and unhoused people, while elsewhere it stands for outdoor adventure and voluntary uncertainty.

-Hôtel de Ville asks: Who is allowed to be vulnerable?
-Who is forced to be?
-Who owns public space—and who is merely tolerated in it?
+Hôtel De Ville brings together sculpture, image, and performative elements in a work that raises fundamental questions: Who is allowed to be vulnerable?
+Who is made vulnerable?
+Who has the right to occupy public space — and who is merely tolerated within it?

 Supported by: Statens Kunstfond